stationkeeping/drive_time/README.md

 # DriveTime

-Drive Time allows you to transform a one or more Google Spredsheet into a Rails model graph.
+Drive Time allows you to transform one or more Google Spreadsheet's into a Rails model graph.

 ## Installation